DTS-STN/babel-simulation-engine/README.md

 ### Config

-Ensure the config settings are properly set in the proper appsettings.XXX.json file in the esdc-simulation-api project.
-If you are developing locally, then set the desired parameters in the appsettings.Development.json file.
-The two config settings of interest are:
+When developing locally, ensure the config settings are properly set in the proper appsettings.Development.json file in the esdc-simulation-api project.
+The config settings of interest are:
 - ConnectionStrings.DefaultDB: this is the connection string for the database that stores the simulation data and results.
 - RulesOptions.Url: This is the host URL for the Rules Engine
+- PasswordOptions.Password: This is a password that must be sent in the header of all requests related to storing the Persons (Getting, Deleting, Generating Mocks)

 * For deployments, the configs are handled in the Azure App Services, and are injected as environment variables.